Friendly, Energetic and Caring Doctors and Staff

-While parents are welcome in the treatment rooms with their children, research has shown that children over the age of 4 often fare better on their own, while younger children benefit from having their parents stay with them.
-If you wish to accompany your older child during his/her treatment, we ask that you show your support silently, thus allowing your child to focus his/her attention on our communications.
-We minimize any apprehensions or fears by actively involving your child in every step with a “Tell, Show, Do” approach.
-You may reassure your child that the dentist will explain everything to them and that they will do fine.
+While parents are welcome in the treatment rooms with their children, research has shown that children over the age of 4 often fare better on their own.
+Children younger than four years old, on the other hand, often benefit from having their parents stay with them.
+If you wish to accompany your older child during his/her treatment, we ask that you show your support silently, thus allowing your child to focus his/her attention on communications with the dental team.
+We minimize any apprehensions or fears by actively involving your child in every step with a “Tell, Show, Do” approach, and you may reassure your child that Dr. Rebecca will explain everything to them.

 A child’s anxiety (or lack of it) is most often the result of what their friends, siblings, or parents tell them.
-PLEASE DO NOT use terms or phrases like: “Shot,” “It will only pinch,” “It’s not going to hurt,” etc. Remember, telling a child who was not previously apprehensive that their appointment “will not hurt” often only makes him/her begin to wonder, “Is this going to hurt?”
+PLEASE DO NOT use loaded terms or phrases like: “Shot,” “It will only pinch a little,” “It’s not going to hurt,” etc. Remember, telling a child who was not previously apprehensive that their appointment “will not hurt” or "only hurt a little" often only makes him/her begin to wonder, “Is this going to hurt?”

 Appointments are made to reserve a specific amount of time in our schedule to provide your child with the quality care and attention he or she needs.
 We respect your time and make every effort to remain on schedule.
-Likewise, we appreciate those who arrive on time for their appointments.
-If an appointment must be changed, we appreciate 24-hour notice so that another patient may be scheduled.
-Broken appointments without sufficient notice to the office may result in our inability to schedule your child for future appointments and will result in a $50-$100 charge to your account, depending on the nature of the appointment.
+If an appointment must be changed, we appreciate 24-hour notice so that another patient may be scheduled in your place.
+Broken appointments without sufficient notice (e.g., 24 hours) to the office may result in our inability to schedule your child for future appointments as well as a $50-$100 charge to your account, depending on the nature of the appointment.
 In situations where urgent treatment is needed because of a fractured or abscessed tooth, swelling, or other acute need, we are available for emergency appointments.
-During non-office hours, we can be reached through our emergency number.
+During non-office hours, we can be reached through our emergency number, which is given on our answering service.